eliemichel/LearnWebGPU/next/getting-started/the-command-queue.md

 WGPUCommandEncoder encoder = wgpuDeviceCreateCommandEncoder(device, &encoderDesc);
 ```

-We can now use the encoder to write instructions (debug placeholder for now).
+We can now use the encoder to write instructions.
+Since we do not have any object to manipulate yet we stick with simple debug placeholder for now:

 ```{lit} C++, Add commands
 wgpuCommandEncoderInsertDebugMarker(encoder, "Do one thing");